What is a business acquisition loan?

 You will be required to provide records of 3 years of personal tax returns, and 3 years of tax returns for the business you are looking to acquire.

 Most lenders would need you to provide 3 years of financial statements of the business you are intent on buying such as a balance sheet, cash flow statements, and profit and loss statements.

 A debt schedule outlining all the debts and liabilities of the business you want to acquire is very important when making a loan application.

 Business Management Experience

-Though not a must requirement, stating your experience in the industry of the business you are trying to buy goes a long way in convincing most lenders to approve your business acquisition loan.
-This shows that you are able to manage your new business well hence being less of a risk to lenders.
+Though not a must requirement, stating your experience in the industry of the business you are trying to buy goes a long way in convincing most lenders to approve your loan request.

 Debt Service Coverage

 Divide the net operating income by the debt service to get the debt service coverage ratio.